Verizon/remotely/index.md

 *Remotely* makes use of compile-time macros to build out interfaces for server implementations and client objects.
 Given that your service `Protocol` is defined in the `rpc-protocol` module, our dependant `rpc` module can access that protocol as a total value, enabling us to generate servers and clients.
 Here's an example:

 ```
-package oncue.svc.yourproj
+package oncue.svc.example

+import remotely._

 // NB: The GenServer macro needs to receive the FQN of all types, or import them
 // explicitly.
 The target of the macro needs to be an abstract class.
-@GenServer(oncue.svc.yourproj.protocol.definition)
+@GenServer(oncue.svc.example.protocol.definition)
 abstract class FactorialServer

-import remotely._

 class FactorialServer0 extends FactorialServer {
-  val factorial: Int => Int = n =>
+  val factorial: Int => Response[Int] = n =>
     Response.now { (1 to n).product }
 }